AlexandruIca/SoftRender/README.md

 The single purpose of this library is to allow me to make a basic software renderer to learn more about graphics programming.

+You can check the documentation [here](https://alexandruica.github.io/SoftRender/) though you won't see too much right now since the project is very young.